kvesteri/sqlalchemy-continuum/README.rst

 - Can revert objects data as well as all object relations at given transaction even if the object was deleted
 - Transactions can be queried afterwards using SQLAlchemy query syntax
 - Query for changed records at given transaction
+- Temporal relationship reflection.
+Version object's relationship show the parent objects relationships as they where in that point in time.

 QuickStart